 Google uses backlinks to help determine what a website or web page is relevant for and how authoritative a website or web page is for a specific topic – both contributing to what keywords Google will rank the website for.

-A backlink, or also known as an inbound link, simply means a link that is pointing back to your website from another website or social media community.
+A backlink, also known as an inbound link, simply means a link pointing back to your website from another website or social media community.

 Not all backlinks have the same value towards increasing rankings.
-Which leads us to ask, “which kind of links are the most valuable for contributing towards high rankings?”, and “Is there a mix of link types or a specific link that work best for increasing SEO rankings?”.
+This leads us to ask, “which kind of links are the most valuable for contributing towards high rankings?” and “Is there a mix of link types or a specific link that works best for increasing SEO rankings?”.

 If you’re new to SEO or link building, you may not be familiar with the term Backlink Profile or Link Graph.
 Google focuses their algorithm on finding and rewarding high-value links and uncovering and penalizing websites that execute tactics that challenge the basic democracy of the web and impact search result quality.

 If you are learning the basics of link building, an important concept to understand is that of a website’s backlink profile – or what some call a Link Graph.
 So what does this mean?

 Because inbound links are such an important part of Google’s algorithm, they [Google] need a way to organize and analyze links to better understand what they [The Links] are saying about a website.
 In short, a website’s link graph is a fancy way of saying an organized and scored list of all the sites currently linking to your site, which then can be used to influence rankings (positively or negatively).